 - The manga establishes Rei as its poster girl for the trope from the very beginning and repeatedly reminds you of it by constantly putting her legs on display with plenty of close-ups.

-- Saeko's legs are also given ample attention, along with copious amounts of 'baby got back'.
+- Saeko's legs are also given ample attention, along with her backside.
 Which is one of several reasons for the UST between her and Takashi.

 - Mariah from JoJo's Bizarre Adventure gets many comments from the heroes on her legs (never mind that she's one of Dio's followers, and therefore out to kill them).